Andrew Danbray-20 November 1372

 There was a mutter of agreement.

 ‘Good then let’s start.
-Imagine you are in the Northern Pyrenees, eleven years ago, in 1355’.
+Imagine you are in the Northern Pyrenees, eighteen years ago, in 1355’.
 He chortled with laughter ‘No, No!
 I will change that.
 Let us start two years earlier, here in Surrey on the south bank of the Thames!’